elenadj7/ConvexHull/README.md

 # ConvexHull
-An algorithm for finding the convex hull using the Graham scan with OpenMP optimization.
+An algorithm for finding the convex hull using the Graham scan.
 The convex hull problem involves finding the smallest convex polygon that contains all given points in a 2D plane.
 The Graham scan algorithm is widely used for this problem and works by sorting the input points by their polar angle with respect to a reference point, and then processing the sorted points in a specific order to determine the convex hull.

 # How does the algorithm work?